Tennis Elbow Not Getting Better? This Could Be Why.

 To rule out for a false tennis elbow we need to check the following signs or symptoms

-1. Cervical radiculopathy (Cervical referred pain)
+1. Cervical Radiculopathy (Cervical referred pain)

 Firstly, an assessment of the neck spine is carried out to see if there is any referral of pain to the elbow.

-2. Ligamentous instability
+2. Ligamentous Instability

 Secondly, assess the ligaments with tests to check if there is an increase in laxity and stability that causes pain around the elbow but not at the tendon at the lateral epicondyle.